Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Techniques like QLoRA for efficient fine‑tuning.

-- Training models to detect vulnerability classes and identify main functions.
+- Training models to improve detection of vulnerability classes.

-- Lab: Fine‑Tuning Your First Model — Train a small model to detect a specific vulnerability class (e.g., buffer overflow).
+- Fine‑Tuning Your First Model — Train a small model to detect a specific vulnerability class (e.g., UAF or overflow).

 AI here is a workflow partner.

-- Lab: RE HUD Prototype — Build an interactive dashboard with Streamlit/Chainlit to visualize and control workflows.
+- RE HUD Prototype — Create an interactive dashboard with Streamlit/Chainlit to visualize and guide workflows.

-- Lab: Multi‑Platform Workflow — Create adaptive logic for Windows, Android, and iOS, with LLM‑driven tool selection and high‑level feedback.
+- Multi‑Platform Workflow — Implement logic for Windows, Android, and iOS, combining RE tools with agentic feedback.

-- Lab: Orchestrating Static Analysis — Use the Semgrep and CodeQL MCPs from Part 2 in a single LangGraph workflow to compare results and feed findings into AI‑driven triage.
+- Static Analysis Integration — Incorporate Semgrep and CodeQL MCPs into a single workflow to compare results and support triage.

 - Capstone Project: Integrated RE + VR Workflow